vbacollective/riff/README.md

 | **Filters** | Biquad low-pass, high-pass, Hz-based filter helper, 3-band EQ |
 | **Diagnostics** | Underruns, render errors, clipped samples, buffer state, active voice, bus voice, and buffer voice counters |
 | **Export** | Loaded buffer export and oscillator render to PCM WAV |

+## NEXT 1.1.2 Highlights

+- Reworked buffer and voice storage from fixed-size pools into dynamic `SafeArray` pools.
+- Removed the old hardcoded capacity ceiling for loaded buffers and active voices.
+- Added dynamic bus-state capacity while preserving the named bus workflow.
+- Added `RiffReserveBuffers`, `RiffReserveVoices`, and `RiffReserveBuses` for projects that want to preallocate capacity during startup.
+- Updated `RiffMaxBuffers`, `RiffMaxVoices`, and `RiffMaxBuses` so they describe current capacity instead of an old fixed limit.
+- Kept handle-based compatibility so existing code can continue using numeric buffer and voice handles.
+- Added manual editor-safe development helpers: `RiffPrepareForVbeEdit` and `RiffResumeAfterVbeEdit`.
+- Added `RiffEditorSafeMode` and `RiffEditorTimerSuspended` for optional automatic protection and diagnostics.
+- Improved safety around timer/callback state when the developer edits code in the VBE while audio is active.
+- Changed default burst-cap behavior so `0` means no cap when a project intentionally wants unrestricted layering.
+- Preserved the v1.0.9 playback, DSP, presets, adaptive buffering, WAV fast path, and editor emergency cleanup features.

 ## v1.0.9 Highlights